-Your task for this Web Quest is to be a virtual archaeologist and "dig up" objects on the Florida Memory web site that were used by Native Americans before 1513.

-Go to www.floridamemory.com.
+1 C .
+1 · W/1 O . . . .
+1

+by Native Americans before 1513.
+Sketch or paste your favorite objects.
+Directions: Go to floridamemory.com.
 First search "indian tool," then search "shell dipper."
-Additional topic to search: archaeological excavation

-What kind of objects do you think these are (tools, toys, jewelry)?
+Additional topic to search: archaeological excavation sketch of paste goal javortie objects.
+Questions to answer: What kind of objects do you think these are (tools, toys, jewelry)?
 How do you think they were used?
 Did you find other items similar to these in additional searches?
 Can you tell which regions in Florida the objects came from?
 Can you tell which Native American group made these objects?

-Sketch or paste your favorite objects.